raspberrypilearning/install-raspberry-pi-desktop/en/step_3.md

 ![etcher showing the status flashing](images/etcher_flashing.PNG)

-When the proces is complete, you will see the message `Flash Complete`.
+When the process is complete, you will see the message `Flash Complete`.

 ![flash complete message in etcher](images/etcher_flash_complete.PNG)